Cricket Club of India: History

 On 8 November 1933, the Cricket Club of India was incorporated as a company limited by guarantee with its registered office in New Delhi.
-The principal object of the company was to promote sports in general and cricket in particular throughout the country.

-The promoters and some leading men who founded BCCI five years before were the promoters of the Club.
-Originally, life members, who were later termed as founder members, paid Rs 100 and ordinary members paid Rs 10 for entrance and an annual subscription of Rs 15.
+The principal object of the company was to promote sports in general, and cricket in particular, throughout the country.
+The founders of the BCCI were the promoters of the club.
+Originally, life members, later termed as founder members, paid Rs 100 and ordinary members paid Rs 10 for entrance.

 The Cricket Club of India was also the birthplace of the famous Chinese-style dish Chicken Manchurian.
-Restaurateur Nelson Wang claims to have invented it at the request of a customer in 1975 while working as a cook at the CCI.

-BCCI's headquarters were within the CCI until 2007 when it was moved to its current location at the Cricket centre on the premises of Mumbai Cricket Association at the Wankhede stadium.
+Restaurateur Nelson Wang claims to have invented it at the request of a customer in 1975, while working as a cook at the CCI.
+BCCI's headquarters were within the CCI until 2007, when it was moved on the premises of the Mumbai Cricket Association at the Wankhede stadium.
 Brabourne Stadium served as the primary home ground of the Mumbai cricket team until the construction of the Wankhede Stadium in 1974.